-The Global Studies and Languages section (GSL) is part of the School of Humanities, Arts and Social Sciences at the Massachusetts Institute of Technology in Cambridge, Massachusetts, USA.
-Below are open GSL academic positions.
-For more information, please contact: email@example.com
+The Global Studies and Languages section (MIT GSL) is part of the School of Humanities, Arts and Social Sciences at the Massachusetts Institute of Technology in Cambridge, Massachusetts, USA.
+Below are open MIT GSL academic positions.
+For more information, please contact: firstname.lastname@example.org

 The Massachusetts Institute of Technology's Global Studies and Languages section (formerly called Foreign Languages and Literatures) invites applications for a tenure-track position in contemporary German Studies at the level of Assistant Professor, to begin in Fall 2015 (employment begins July 1, 2015).
 Candidates must hold a completed Ph.D. by the start of employment.
 Preference will be given to candidates with two years of academic teaching experience at the college or university level and clear evidence of scholarly development.

 Teaching duties include mid-tier and upper-level undergraduate courses (some conducted in German, others in English).
 Native, or near-native, fluency in German and English is required.

 Applicants should have a specialization in contemporary German studies with direct relevance to research areas such as cultural anthropology; media and the arts; digital humanities; urban, youth and/or popular cultures; ethnicity and diaspora; or German history, literature and cultural studies.
 Applicants must have significant scholarly work that is currently published or in press.
 MIT expects a highly productive and innovative research program as part of the requirements for tenure.

 MIT is an affirmative-action employer and welcomes applications from women and members of minority groups.